isce-framework/isce2/contrib/PyCuAmpcor/README.md

 A detailed formulation can be found, e.g., by J. P. Lewis with [the frequency domain approach](http://scribblethink.org/Work/nvisionInterface/nip.html).

 PyCuAmpcor follows the same procedure as the FORTRAN code, ampcor.F, in RIOPAC.
 In order to optimize the performance on GPU, some implementations are slightly different.
-In the [list the procedures](#5-list-of-procedures), we show the detailed steps of PyCuAmpcor, as well as its differences to ROIPAC.
+In the [list the procedures](#5-list-of-procedures), we show the detailed steps of PyCuAmpcor, as well as their differences.

 ## 2. Installation

 ### 2.1 Installation with ISCE2

-PyCuAmpcor is included in [ISCE2](https://github.com/isce-framework/isce2), and can be compiled/installed by CMake or Scons, together with ISCE2.
+PyCuAmpcor is included in [ISCE2](https://github.com/isce-framework/isce2), and can be compiled/installed by CMake or SCons, together with ISCE2.
 An installation guide can be found at [isce-framework](https://github.com/isce-framework/isce2#building-isce).

 Some special notices for PyCuAmpcor: